Skip to main content

 • stability

-The game's stability has received mixed reviews, with many players reporting persistent glitches and bugs, particularly in specific character storylines like Walter's and Lewis's.
-While some users experienced smooth performance without major issues, others faced significant interruptions that hindered gameplay, leading to frustration.
-Overall, while the game is praised for its storytelling and graphics, the recurring technical problems detract from the experience for many players.
+The game's stability is a mixed bag, with many players reporting various glitches and bugs, particularly in specific character storylines like Walter's and Lewis's.
+While some users experienced smooth performance without crashes or major issues, others faced significant interruptions that hindered gameplay, leading to frustration.
+Overall, while the game is beautifully crafted, it suffers from persistent technical problems that detract from the experience.

 • “The game came out years ago, yet the same glitches and errors occur.”